 F. Shields McManus

-“After serving a decade as a trial judge, I am pleased to be a practicing trial lawyer again.
-My experience on the bench has enhanced my three decades of experience as a trial lawyer.
+“After serving a decade as a trial judge, I am pleased to be practicing law again and becoming a mediator.
+My experience on the bench has enhanced my decades of experience as a trial lawyer.
 I look forward using my knowledge to help clients resolve their legal conflicts successfully and expeditiously.”

-Attorney F. Shields McManus grew up in South Florida and achieved an Associate of Arts degree from St. John Vianney College Seminary in Miami and a Bachelor of Arts degree in Government from Florida State University.
-He graduated from the FSU College of Law with Honors.
+Attorney F. Shields McManus grew up in South Florida and achieved a Bachelor of Arts degree in Government from Florida State University.
+He then graduated from the FSU College of Law with Honors.
 While at FSU he was commissioned an artillery officer in the United States Army Reserve from which he was later Honorably Discharged.

-After a successful career advancing from a solo practice to a partnership in the largest law firm on the Treasure Coast, Shields was appointed by the governor to be a circuit court judge.
-During his decade on the bench Shields was assigned to the civil and family divisions of the circuit courts in Martin, Okeechobee, and St. Lucie Counties.
+After a successful career advancing from a small practice to a partnership in the largest law firm on the Treasure Coast, Shields was appointed by the governor to be a circuit court judge.
+During his decade on the bench Shields served in the civil, family, probate and juvenile divisions of the circuit courts in Martin, Okeechobee, and St. Lucie Counties.